 - 511.virginia for traffic information and road conditions in Virginia.

 It is impossible to predict every emergency that could occur.
-The following information is offered as a general guide for you to plan ahead, prepare your student, and know in advance how the University communicates with students and parents when emergencies and critical incidents occur.
+The following information offers a general guide for planning ahead, preparing your student, and knowing how the University communicates with students and parents when emergencies and critical incidents occur.

 Are You Ready?

 Knowing what to do during an emergency is an important part of being prepared.
-New or returning students should take the following actions to minimize the impact of an emergent situation:
+Students should take the following actions to minimize the impact of an emergent situation:

 Get a Kit